Website Copyright Takedown Notice Lawyers

 ISPs have immunity from liability for copyright infringement provided that they do not have actual knowledge of infringement and they act expeditiously to remove infringing websites when informed that such sites are engaging in illegal activity.
 Notice is given to the ISP under:

 Regulation 6(1)(c) of the Electronic Commerce Regulations 2002.

 ISPs are not immune however to injunctive relief.
 An ISP is unlikely to bring down a website on the expositional evidence of one party.
 You would almost always require an injunction.

-In some cases competitors will seek to drive a rival out of the market by diverting the rival`s website address or domain name to a pornographic website leading to a court dispute.
-This is not a far-fetched scenario, it has happened in the UK.
+In some cases, competitors will seek to drive a rival out of the market by diverting the rival`s website address or domain name to a pornographic website leading to a court dispute.